 After a big day on the road, kick back and relax at Ri Ra’s, an unpretentious pub serving mouthwatering Irish style plates.
 Once the meal is over, walk out onto Church Street and enjoy an ice cream at the original Ben & Jerry’s location!

-Day 3 Lake Champlain, SUPs & Beer
+Day 3: Lake Champlain, Watersports, and Plenty of Beer

 Your third and final day in Burlington is all about enjoying the dazzling Lake Champlain.
 Begin your day at the lake by visiting the ECHO Leahy Center on the water’s edge.
 The center shows off the natural history of Lake Champlain along with the region’s heritage.